 USA | 5.9% |

-With the health, recreational and cost-saving aspects, customers turn to home baking, supporting the UK home baking ingredients market.
-The oat flour, aquafaba, and dairy substitute are some examples of vegan and allergen-free baking ingredients which is driving the market.
+With the health, recreational, and cost-saving aspects, customers turn to home baking, supporting the UK home baking ingredients market.
+Oat flour, aquafaba, and dairy substitutes are some examples of vegan and allergen-free baking ingredients that are driving the market.

 Government campaigns on healthy eating and a revived interest in old-style bakery recipes have also helped boost demand.
 Innovations within pre-measured baker’s kits, as well as sustainable packaging, are providing impetus elsewhere.